pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     return transform_imu_to_world(coords_in_imu, imu_quaternions)
 ```

-We can now apply this function to some data!
+You can now use this function to transform data in scene camera coordinates to world coordinates.
+Head to the [Application Example](#application-example) to see how!

 ## Eyestate to World Coordinates